 Strawberries, like blueberries, contain flavonoids which are powerful antioxidants that help in counteracting free radicals in the body.
 They’re good for your cat’s health, too.
 Strawberries need plenty of sunlight, so look for a warm spot in your cat garden for them.

-These yellow fruits are a prime source of potassium, a mineral which nourishes and protects the heart and kidney.
+These yellow fruits are a prime source of potassium, a mineral that nourishes and protects the heart and kidneys.
 If you want to grow a banana tree in your backdoor cat garden, go for it.
 Cats are not especially fond of bananas, but if they do happen to claw their way up and have a bite, no harm can come of it.

 However, too much of anything good can be bad.
 Keep a close eye on your kitty and if they are enjoying a little too much of the sweet, mushy fruit, you may have to consider sectioning off the tree with fencing.
 The reason is that cats naturally have no requirement for carbohydrates (which bananas are chock-full of) in their diet, and over-consumption of such can lead to health problems.